zmaisel/JIB-ChoreMate/README.md

 - Follow all of the steps provided until reaching the Android emulator.
 - After installing flutter but before setting up the Android device, be sure to clone this repo, and then resume with the steps.

+# Troubleshooting

+The initial build can sometimes take up to 10 minutes.
+Allow time for the app to build and minimize other programs running on your computer.